MadeleineWalder/Elemental-match-up/README.md

 ### *Design Features:*

 - **Color Scheme:** I wanted the colour scheme to be bright ans playful to appeal to children.
 It is also based around the colours often used in the Pokémon franchise itself to clearly show what the game is about.
 I used the a blue outline with yellow text for the header, taking inspiration from the classic blue and yellow Pokémon logo.
 Of course due to copyright I could not use their actual logo in my work.
-The colours of the buttons match the corresponding ones on the diagram and are based off of what colours are commonly used for each type in the Pokémon games, for example red for fire, light blue for ice and so on.
+The colours of the buttons are based off of what colours are commonly used for each type in the Pokémon games, for example red for fire, light blue for ice and so on.
 This will help anyone who has played the video games to remember the types and noy get confused by the colours chosen.
-I kept the background white and used black text for two reasons: this is how text oftent appears in the video games, and it is easy to read for young children whilst contrasting nicely from the brightly coloured buttons and diagram.
+I kept the background white and used black text for two reasons: this is how text oftent appears in the video games, and it is easy to read for young children whilst contrasting nicely from the brightly coloured buttons.

 - **Font:** I used a font called 'Nerko One' which I found on Google Fonts.
 I chose it because it has a fun yet simplistic look to suit my young target audience.
 It's not too complicated but also suits the playful Pokémon theme very well as it's quite bold and curvy.
 I decided to stick with this font for the entire site (except in the diagram image as I couldn't use it there) as it worked do well and gave the site a complete, clean look.
 Multiple fonts on a website with not so much content coould look messy and be harder for young children to read.
 At first I was annoyed that I could'nt add the same font into the diagram, but then I realised this was probably better.
 It having a different font from the buttons shows that it is not interactable, but a separate image that cannot be clicked on.
 Helvetica is the name of the font used in the diagram and I chose it because it's a little thinner which gives it a simple and clean look.
 Again it's very easy to read, which is essential for the diagram to convey information effectively.